turingschool/career-development-curriculum/module_three/job_search_strategies.md

 **Facilitator #2:** Using Slide 21, use at least 2 of the tools mentioned on the previous slides to demonstrate for the whole class how you'd approach looking for an opportunity using them.
 Call on 1-2 volunteers to help walk you through the steps for conducting research on the companies and finding contacts for outreach.

-### Demo: Group Practice
-As a whole group, we'll work through a strategy for finding a job opportunity and conducting some initial research to add to our Huntr boards.

-**Facilitator #2:** On Slide 23, instruct students to start diving into the tools and going through the strategy.
-Both Facilitators can float around and answer questions during the work time.
+### Individual Work Time

 ### Your Turn: Conduct Research & Update Your Tracker
-You have 15 minutes now to get started researching and adding opportunities you're interested in to your Jobtrack.io account.
+You have 15 minutes now to get started researching and adding opportunities you're interested in to your Huntr account.

 **Facilitator #1:** Using slides #24-25, close out the session and call on any students for final questions or takeaways.